 The assessment consists of an oral (approx. 30 minutes) or written exam (60 minutes) (following §4(2) of the examination regulation).
 The exam takes place in every semester.
 Re-examinations are offered at every ordinary examination date.
-Depending on the respective pandemic situation, the exam may be offered as an open book exam (alternative exam assessment, following §4(2), 3 of the examination regulation).

 Life Cycle Assessment - Basics and Application Possibilities in an Industrial Context